 In fact, the Ryzen 5000 series chips are the most power-efficient desktop PC chips we've ever tested, with the Ryzen 5 5600X offering the best efficiency.

 Winner: AMD.
-In judging AMD vs Intel CPU performance per watt, It's impossible to overstate the importance of having the densest process node paired with an efficient microarchitecture, and TSMC's 7nm and AMD's Zen 2 are the winning combination.
-The latest Ryzen processors consume less power on a performance-vs-power basis, which in turn equates to less heat generation.
+In judging AMD vs Intel CPU performance per watt, It's impossible to overstate the importance of having the densest process node paired with an efficient microarchitecture, and TSMC's 7nm and AMD's Zen 3 are the winning combination.
+The latest Ryzen processors consume less power on a performance-vs-power basis, which equates to less heat generation.
 That eases cooling requirements.

 AMD vs Intel CPU Drivers and Software